Are you using data to drive your people decisions and strategies?

 Using data to push decisions is a craft, so take time to collect and analyze the data and carefully create a presentation based on these steps.
 Be mindful of where you’re at with data readiness, don’t risk credibility, be patient with the process.

-Now that you have the tools, are you ready to implement them and create a culture of recognition?
-We’re excited to connect with you and to share how Blueboard can easily scale your recognition program through meaningful, personal, and buzz-worthy experiential gifts for employees.
+Now that you have the tools, are you ready to implement them and create a culture of employee recognition?
+We’re excited to connect with you and to share how Blueboard can easily scale your employee recognition program through meaningful, personal, and buzz-worthy experiential gifts for employees.

 See you next time,